 Despite making just 23 appearances in 2010/11, Jelavic netted 16 goals and finished the club’s second-highest scorer.
 In total, he bagged 36 goals in 56 games at Rangers, before joining Naismith on Merseyside and then on to Hull and West Ham.
-The Croat proved less successful in the Premier League and eventually sought pastures new, moving to the Far East in 2016, before returning to Croatia with Lokomotiva in August and recently this month, calling time on his playing career.
+The Croat proved less successful in the Premier League and eventually sought pastures new, moving to the Far East in 2016, before returning to Croatia with Lokomotiva in August 2020 and then calling time on his playing career in March.

 Striker: Kenny Miller